Media Quality and Network Connectivity Performance in Microsoft Teams

 Measuring Network Performance using Azure VMs

-Instead of testing against the Microsoft network Edge sites, there are network assessment solutions from Skype for Business customers and partners that leverage testing setup for services in the Microsoft Azure cloud.
+Instead of testing against the Microsoft network Edge sites, there are network assessment solutions from Skype for Business customers and partners that use testing setup for services in the Microsoft Azure cloud.
 In those solutions, the network assessment tools test latency, packet loss and jitter against custom endpoints set up as a service in the Azure cloud.
-As a result, the test network traffic travels through one additional network segment, which is the connection within the Microsoft network between the network edges and Azure data centers that hosts the network assessment service.
+As a result, the test network traffic travels through one other network segment, which is the connection within the Microsoft network between the network edges and Azure data centers that hosts the network assessment service.

 For those network assessment solutions based on Azure hosted testing services.
 We recommend performing the network assessment within country and/or region.
 For example, for customer sites in east U.S., the assessment should be performed against a testing service instance hosted in Azure's east US data center region.